RKelln/5-directions/public/writing/foundations.md

 <!-- .slide: data-audio-src="../audio/foundations/24b.ogg" data-background-video="../video/selective attention test-vJG698U2Mvo.mp4" data-background-video-loop data-audio-advance="1200" -->
-How many passes do you count?
+How many passes do you count? <!-- .element: class="fadeout" -->
 Notes:
 Another way to conceive of the "information attack" of the door switcheroo, is that our thinking isn't just inside our brain and body, it extends into to the world around us.
 This is more obvious in acts of memory amplification, for example, if you write down a note to yourself, but we are constantly letting the world compute or hold information for us until we need it.
 It could be in the case of the switcheroo the brain let the world "hold" the information of the identity of the lost person to focus on how to help them, at least until the identity of person was somehow needed to direct them.
 Our attention mechanisms in general can be characterized as a shift in what information is being actively, or at least consciously, processed.